-The superpower every leader needs: how to listen to empower
+The superpower every leader needs: listening to empower

-You’re probably a good listener You listen attentively.
-You know how important it is to listen to understand, to pay attention.
+You’re a good listener.
+You know how important it is to listen well, to pay attention.

-But do you ever find that as you listen to someone, you start thinking about what you’ll say when they’ve finished speaking?
-Your attention is on what you’ll say rather than on really listening.
-You might notice yourself thinking “how can I help, what can I suggest or do to solve this for them?”.
+As you listen to someone, do you find yourself thinking about what you’ll say when they’ve finished speaking?
+You may be considering “how can I help, what can I suggest as a solution?”
 You’re hearing them but you’re not really listening.

-How can how we’re treated affect our thinking?
+How does the way we are treated affect our thinking?

-In her groundbreaking development of the Thinking Environment, Nancy Kline (founder of Time to Think Ltd) observed that “the single most important factor in whether people can think for themselves well, is how they are being treated by the people with them when they are thinking”.
+In her groundbreaking work, Nancy Kline (founder of Time to Think Ltd) observed that “the single most important factor in whether people can think for themselves well, is how they are being treated by the people with them when they are thinking”.

-When were you last listened to without interruption, without judgement?
+When were you last listened to without judgement?
 That’s what happens in a Thinking Environment.
 You’re listened to with interest, with appreciation and encouragement.
-The listener believes in you and their focus is on you, on inspiring you to do your best thinking.
+The listener believes in you and their focus is on inspiring you to do your best thinking.

-I was amazed when I first experienced this approach.
-Being listened to in this way gave me the space to consider not just the first thing that came to my mind, but to go further, to reach into my mind and explore possibilities.
-I had the space to notice assumptions that were getting in my way.
-Because I could think without distraction, it was as if a fog lifted and I could see things more clearly.
-As I figured things out, the listener’s silent appreciative encouragement built my confidence about what I could do, about how I could move forward.
+I was amazed when I first experienced this.
+Being listened to in this way gave me the space to consider not only what first came into my mind, but to reach into my mind, to go further, to explore possibilities.
+I noticed assumptions I had been making that were getting in my way.
+Because I could think in the presence of someone silently encouraging me, the mist cleared and I saw things more clearly.
+As I figured things out, the listener’s silent encouragement helped me feel more confident about what I could do, about the possibilities that I had overlooked, about how to move forward.

-When I learned how to listen to someone in this way, to giev the opportunity to think, I discovered that my attention was a greater catalyst for their thinking than anything I could have said.
-By resisting the temptation to offer them my thinking and appreciating their ability to think well for themselves, it freed them to spark their own insights and ideas.
-Because I let go of competing with them by offering my thinking, I gave them the courage to find their own answers.
-I learned that the greatest gift you can give someone is the framework in which they can think for themselves.
+When I learned how to listen to someone in this way, I discovered that my presence and attention was a greater catalyst for their thinking than anything I might have said.
+By resisting the temptation to offer my input and by appreciating their ability to think well for themselves, it liberated them to generate their own insights, their own answers.
+By not competing with them, they found the courage to find their own answers.
+I learned that, as Nancy Kline has said:

 How can you create a Thinking Environment?